-I am a research scientist working on scalable learning algorithms on supercomputers, computational methods in quantum simulations, and quantum machine learning.
+I am a research scientist working on quantum machine learning, computational methods in quantum simulations, and scalable learning algorithms on supercomputers.
 Trained as a mathematician and computer scientist, I received my PhD from the National University of Singapore.
 I have been involved in major EU research projects, and obtained several national and industry grants.
 Currently I work as a research fellow in the Quantum Information Theory group in ICFO-The Institute of Photonic Sciences.
-Previously I worked for the University of Borås, and I am an external employee in the University of Borås.
+Previously I worked for the University of Borås, and I am still an external employee of the university.